100th Air Refueling Wing supports NATO allies over Eastern Europe

-U.S. Air Force 1st Lt.
-Seamus Severance, 351st Air Refueling Squadron KC-135 Stratotanker co-pilot, pilots a KC-135 assigned to Royal Air Force Mildenhall, England, above Poland March 15, 2022.
-Severance deployed alongside other aircrew and maintenance personnel from the 100th Air Refueling Wing, to Ramstein Air Base, Germany, to provide refueling support to NATO allies and partners in Eastern Europe.
-(U.S. Air Force photo by Senior Airman Ryan C. Grossklag)
+The 100th Air Refueling Wing, Royal Air Force Mildenhall, England, deployed KC-135 Stratotanker aircraft, aircrew and maintenance personnel to Ramstein Air Base, Germany, to provide refueling support to NATO allies and partners.
+Maintenance and operations personnel worked 24/7 on shifts for approximately one month to ensure timely and consistent flights every day.

 |Date Taken: